w3c/wai-coga/resources.md

 [Personas](./personas)

+## Glossary of Terms

+The are many terms used arround Cognitive and Learning Disabilities, many of which vary between countries.

+We are compiling a [Glossary of Terms](https://docs.google.com/document/d/1poEoQjuWdAfWM3aOGPCwJRx7EvBsAtQ_99sGyS9Jlgc/edit).

 ## Differences from usability testing with the general population

 There are some differences when testing for accessibility, and that includes when testing with people who have cognitive impairments: